zimoun/mixed-coordination-models/README.md

 ## Installation

 Install the project by cloning it on your computer or by downloading a compressed version.</br>
+Install the required packages using the environment.yml file and the 'conda env create -f environment.yml', followed by the 'conda activate mixedcoord' command.
-Install the required packages using the requirements.txt file and the 'pip install -r requirements.txt' command
+You can also install the required packages using the requirements.txt file and the 'pip install -r requirements.txt' command

 ## Usage